 POEditor offers reports for each contributor.
-To access these reports, go to the project page and click on the Stats button in the menu on the right.
+To access these reports, go to the project page and click on Stats.
 Click on the Reports by Contributors tab to view the stats for each translator.

 How to track contributors' activity in real time

 At the bottom of the project page, a Live Activity box will appear, if at least one person is connected to the project.
 If they perform any actions (add/delete translation), those will also be streamed.

 If you are using Slack, you can get even more realtime notifications about the activity in a localization project.
 You can connect these services to your localization project by accessing the Integrations page in Account Settings.

 In Account Setting, there is also an Activity Log you can check, to see what has been happening in your project in the past 30 days.